Open Andre Agassi

 Mike Agassi, Andre's father

 Open Andre Agassi is an intriguing book about relationships, not least his father who drives him mercilessly from early childhood.
-He grows up to be the most famous tennis player of all time, still the only one to win all four grand-slams and the Olympics in one year.
+He grows up to be the most famous tennis player of all time, still the only one to win all four grand-slams and the Olympics in a calendar year.

-A fascinating part of the book is his bond with his father, Mike Agassi, a love-hate relationship, with a kind and loving mother in the background, picking up the pieces.
-Without a doubt it was his dad who does the initial spadework, enabling him to achieve stardom, but at a heavy cost.
+A fascinating part of the book is his bond with his father, Mike Agassi; a love-hate relationship, with a kind and loving mother in the background, picking up the pieces.
+Without a doubt it was his dad who did the initial spadework, enabling him to achieve stardom; but at a heavy cost.

 Andre Agassi prodigy

 What comes out powerfully into the open is Andre Agassi's loathing of tennis, from the very depths of his soul.
 He says it many times; what is it that drives the man?
-Buy the book, you won't be sorry.
+Buy the book, you will not be sorry.

 What is certain, if you're going to eat it three times a day, lentil protein and potatoes is a heap better food than a hamburger and chips.
-No doubt if it was cheaper, Philly and Andre would have eaten at MacDonalds but fortunately for them it wasn't.
+No doubt if it was cheaper, Philly and Andre would have eaten at MacDonald's but fortunately for them it was not.
 Red meat three times a day is a killer.
-Malignant tumour or heart attack, one or t'other would have got him.
+Malignant tumour or heart attack, one or the other would have got him.

 Choice Foods

-Interestingly, Agassi reports that lentils keep hunger at bay for about three hours.
+Interestingly Agassi reports that lentils keep hunger at bay for about three hours.
 That's fact.
-The Glycemic Index of lentils is very low; the gentle release of glucose to the blood stream is just what a professional tennis player would need.
+The Glycemic Index is very low; the gentle release of glucose to the blood stream is just what a professional tennis player would need.

-Lentil protein[1] is the future, nearly 10% by weight, as we slowly come to terms with the way red-meat is produced today.
+Lentil protein[1] is the future, nearly 10% by weight, as we slowly come to terms with the way red-meat is produced today in feed-lots; they are the equivalent of chicken cages and pig sties.

 This is the best way to cook lentils; add a piquant-sauce as they really are rather tasteless.

-Conversely the carbohydrate in baked potatoes has a very high glycemic index, supplying the energy needed on court, but mixed with the lentil-soup, in the life of a sportsman they make a perfect fit.
+Conversely the carbohydrate in baked potatoes has a very high glycemic index, supplying the energy needed on court; mixed with the lentil-soup, in the life of a sportsman they make a perfect fit.

 But if you enjoy a baked potato and then go and sit and watch TV your blood sugar is likely to rise to dangerously high levels, adding pounds and causing inflammation of the inner lining of your blood vessels.

-CARBOHYDRATE COUNT CHART and an understanding of the term Glycemic Index is the way to be able to have your starch and eat it.
+CARBOHYDRATE COUNT CHART and an understanding of the term Glycemic Index are the way to be able to have your starch and eat it.

-Controversially the Banting diet bans all legumes, including lentil soup, because of its carbohydrate.
+Controversially the Banting diet bans all legumes, including lentil soups because of their carbohydrate.

-It is an effective way to lose weight because of the satiety they provide, but we think the modified banting diet makes more sense since it avoids the high animal fat and protein.
+It is an effective way to lose weight because of the satiety legumes provide but we think the Modified Banting Diet makes more sense since it avoids the high animal fat and protein; and allows beans, peas and lentils.

-It's a confusing subject for the average individual; an understanding about resistant starch and how it prevents a blood sugar surge is how Andre Agassi was able to eat potato, and how we can too.
+It's a confusing subject for the so-called experts; an understanding about resistant starch and how it prevents a blood sugar surge is how Andre Agassi was able to eat potato; and how we can too.

 Copy and paste "modified banting diet" into Site search in the main menu for more information.